 Abby Kovalsky has been a licensed clinical social worker since 1986.
 She earned her MSW from the University of Southern California, Los Angeles in 1982.
 She worked for 9 years at Golden Gate Regional Center as a case manager, working with people with intellectual disabilities.
 Ms. Kovalsky worked at Jewish Family and Children’s Services, San Francisco, for 21 years, until her retirement 5 years ago.
 She was the Supervisor of Case Management in Adult Services and the Program Coordinator for the Disabilities and AIDS Projects.
 She currently provides consultation with HGA Personal Care Consultants in the area of disability.
 She also holds an MS in Medical Microbiology and Immunology from the University of California, Los Angeles.

-This event has been approved for 1.5 CE contact hour through NACCM and approval through NASW is currently pending.
+This event has been approved for 1.5 CE contact hours through NACCM and NASW.
 Attendee must attend entire webinar to receive any CE certificates.
 Attendees requesting a CE Certificate for Social Work (NASW) must successfully submit and pass a post-test prior to receiving CE certificate.